redwoodjs/redwood/CONTRIBUTING.md

 ### Local Package Registry Emulation

 Sometimes you'll want to test the full package-development workflow: building, publishing, and installing in your Redwood App.
-We facilitate this using a local NPM registry called [Verdaccio](https://github.com/verdaccio/verdaccio).
+We accomodate this using a local NPM registry called [Verdaccio](https://github.com/verdaccio/verdaccio).

+You might also have to use this workflow if you've installed or upgraded one of Redwood's dependencies.

-#### Setting Up and Running a Local NPM Registry
+#### Running a Local NPM Registry

 First, install Verdaccio: